Adnn/notes_graphics/docs/rtr.md

 There is also a set of "receiver" elements.
 The preprocessing step computs how light is transferred between sources and receivers.

-> The outgoing radiance for all source elemnts is provided to the system.
+> The outgoing radiance for all source elements is provided to the system.
 TODO: How?

 Draws from _progressive radiosity_ as it computes one light bounce at a time (and does not solve a system of linear equations, unlike radiosity).